platecms/plate-api-docs/source/includes/_posts.md

 Parameter | Description | Constraints
 --------- | ----------- | -----------
+content_type_id | The content type of the new post | Required title     | The title of the new post | Required language  | The language of the new post | Required.
+Has to be one of the languages of the site of the new post. seo_title | The SEO title of the new post |
-title     | The title of the post | Required.
-Not null
+seo_description | The SEO description of the new post |
  | **--[Content field parameters](#Content field parameters) --**#TODO Fix link to explanation of content field parameters|

 ## Update post